 The Seminole people’s unique story and quest to retain cultural identity and traditions while adapting to an ever-evolving, modern world are related through select artifacts, rare images, and vibrant artworks.

 From their ancient origins across the Southeast, through the development of their cultural identity in the Florida Everglades to their determined search for a new homeland in the Indian Territory, the fascinating and inspiring story of the Seminoles is told in the museum’s 2,400 square-foot Seminole Exhibition.

-The life of Alice Brown Davis, the first woman to serve as Chief of any of the Five Civilized Tribes is recognized in the exhibit.
-Raised as part of the Brown family political dynasty, Alice was appointed to chiefdom to serve the needs of the U.S. government, but instead defiantly devoted her position to a lifetime of care and welfare to her people.
+The life of Alice Brown Davis, the first woman to serve as Chief of any of the Five Civilized Tribes, is recognized in the exhibit.
+Raised as part of the Brown family political dynasty, Alice was appointed to chiefdom to serve the needs of the U.S. government.
+However, she defiantly devoted her position to a lifetime of care and welfare for her people.